ototot-dev/jelly-slayer/Client/Assets/FImpossible Creations/Plugins - Level Design/PGG/Procedural Generation Grid - Readme.txt

 - Package is providing additional packages for randomly placing smaller objects in physical space using Unity’s collision system (Object’s Stamper and Pipe Generator)

 __________________________________________________________________________________________

+Beta Version 1.6.6.2.11:
+- Fixed wrong math under Field Planners 'RoundPositionAccordingly' method:
+It can result in slightly different rooms placements if used 'Tight Placement' node and when used grids with cell size greater than 2.
+(after converting position to other grid local space, it was scaling position with self world cell scale, now its otherScale / selfScale inside otherLocal to adjust it)

+Beta Version 1.6.6.2.10:
+- Added Path Length Zero is Fail to the Path Find Planner Node - can be useful to drive doorway commands generating using Start and Towards cells
+- Added Get Cell Size node
+- Checkers have now possibility to hold reference to the parent FieldPlanner if assigned to any planner

+Beta Version 1.6.6.2.9:
+- Implemented OnSpawnProcessor which allows to execute custom actions when FieldSetup is instantiating objects on the scene To use it you need to create custom class inheriting OnSpawnProcessor, generate its instance for example with [CreateAssetMenu] then assign the instance in the inspector window of FieldSetup.

 Beta Version 1.6.6.2.8:
 - Implemented Spawn Actions which allows to call custom code after generating object on the scene